Rules for IRA Withdrawals After Age 59 1/2

 You can't contribute to a traditional IRA after required minimum distributions begin.
 SIMPLE and SEP IRA contributions can continue after age 70 1/2 if you continue working, but you still have to make required minimum distributions each year.
 You can continue to contribute to a Roth IRA as long as you have earned income.

-- Internal Revenue Service: Retirement Plans FAQs regarding SIMPLE IRA Plans
+- Internal Revenue Service: SIMPLE IRA Plan FAQs

-- Internal Revenue Service: Retirement Plans FAQs Regarding Required Minimum Distributions
+- Internal Revenue Service: Retirement Plan and IRA Required Minimum Distributions FAQs